Androphagi: History

-Over the course of the 8th and 7th centuries BC, the Scythians migrated into the Caucasian and Caspian Steppes in several waves, becoming the dominant population of the region, where they assimilated most of the Cimmerians and conquered their territory, with this absorption of the Cimmerians by the Scythians being facilitated by their similar ethnic backgrounds and lifestyles, after which the Scythians settled in the area between the Araxes, the Caucasus and the Lake Maeotis.
-The section of the Scythians from whom the Androphagi originated participated in this migration, and had established itself in Ciscaucasia around c.
-800 BC.
+The Scythians originated in the region of the Volga-Ural steppes of Central Asia, possibly around the 9th century BC.
+Over the course of the 8th and 7th centuries BC, they migrated into the Caucasian and Caspian Steppes in several waves, becoming the dominant population of the region.
+The section of the Scythians from whom the Androphagi originated participated in this migration and had established itself in North Caucasus around 800 BC.